klazarz/livelabsbrew/README.md

 ### Note:
 Please reboot the server once the script is finished.
-You need to receive the JupyterLab token to login.
+Login as opc to see the URL + token for JupyerLabs.
+Replace the URL with the public IP of your instance.

-Run the following as `opc` user:
+Or run the following as `opc` user:

 ```bash
 sudo -u oracle bash -c "cd /home/oracle; podman logs jupol8 2>&1 | sed -n 's/.*\(http:\/\/127.0.0.1[^ ]*\).*/\1/p' | head -n 1"